jawj/zapatos-docs/src/index.md

     npx zapatos

 This generates the TypeScript schema for your database as `zapatos/schema.d.ts` inside your configured `outDir`.
-Any user-defined or domain types encountered get defined in their own `.d.ts` files inside `zapatos/custom`, which you can subsequently customise.
+Any user-defined or domain types encountered get defined within `zapatos/custom` in their own `.d.ts` files, which you can subsequently customise.

 These files must be included in your TypeScript compilation.
 That may happen for you automatically, but you may need to check the `"include"` or `"files"` keys in `tsconfig.json`.
 If you use `ts-node` or `node -r ts-node/register`, you may need to change it to `ts-node --files` or set `TS_NODE_FILES=true`.